radule90/CI_PP_1/README.md

 - Some time ago I came across this one [Write better CSS using logical properties](https://www.youtube.com/watch?v=kzvmaVik4mA), and because of the recommendation I started using logical properties.
 - I did most of the positioning with Flexbox (learnd at [CSS-Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)), while I feel comfortable working with it.
 - For embellishment and a kind of interactivity, I applied the and CSS transition property, transform property with the function scale ([Code Institute - Love Running Project](https://codeinstitute.net/de/)) and skew function ([MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/skew)) in several places.
-- Below the titles I added a linear gradient line for decoration
+- Below the titles I added a linear gradient line for decoration.

 ### Head Section
-- For meta data I added character set, keywords, description, viewport, linked css file
+- For meta data I added character set, keywords, description, viewport, linked css file.
 - I also added a favicon.
-Favicon icon is from Icons8 and generated with [Favicon Generator](https://www.favicon-generator.org/)
+Favicon icon is from Icons8 and generated with [Favicon Generator](https://www.favicon-generator.org/).
-- And title for page
+- And title for page.

 ### Header Section
 - The background image over the entire viewport seemed to me to be a fairly nice solution, because the user immediately gets to know the person whose journey they are going to read about.